 Organizations that have not embraced DevOps may be reluctant to change their existing processes or implement new ones because they are apprehensive about the unknowns.
 The transition from traditional development practices to DevOps requires organizations to embrace change and innovation on many levels.

 Change is hard, but when working with legacy systems, there’s often resistance to change because the cost and impact are not immediately apparent.
 The third challenge of DevOps implementation is getting buy-in from management and developers on how to make this transition happen.
-It requires a lot of communication and education, but it can be done if you’re willing to put in the effort.
+Communication and education require a lot of effort, but you can achieve them if you are willing to put in the effort.

 It Depends on too Many Tools